IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 This exercise explains how to remove the temporary pump views.
 You will remove the pump views you have created.

-`Action:` Follow the steps below to exit.
+Follow the steps below to exit.

 1. Go to `Asset` icon located in the top left side of the menu bar.
 ![Asset icon navigation](/img/apm_8.7/healthscoring_79.png)